paycoreio/docs/docs/connectors/iboxbank/index.md

 Enter credentials:

+* Point ID
+* Service ID

+!!! attention "Please be aware"
+    You should connect each point and each available service separately.

+Upload files with related Public IboxBank key and Private payment point key.

-[//]: # (Also, choose Test Mode for test connection with Ibox Bank, and P2P mode for connection in  peer-to-peer payment network.)
+Also, choose Test Mode for test connection with Ibox Bank.

 !!! success
     You have connected **Ibox Bank** account!

--->

 ## Connect H2H Merchant Account